-To the extent that the Jewish community and those that do not have timely access to hospice in Kitsap County are currently using higher-cost health care services (ED visits, extended hospitalizations) that are reduced when they are enrolled in a hospice program, overall total costs and charges for health care services will decrease.
+To the extent that the Jewish community and those that do not have timely access to hospice in Clark County are currently using higher-cost health care services (ED visits, extended hospitalizations) that are reduced if they enroll in a hospice program, overall total costs and charges for health care services will decrease.
+Studies demonstrate that patients enrolled in hospice are less likely to be hospitalized, admitted to intensive care, or undergo unnecessary invasive procedures.